Bluespotted poacher

 The bluespotted poacher (Xeneretmus triacanthus) is a fish in the family Agonidae.
 It was described by Charles Henry Gilbert in 1890, originally in the genus Xenochirus.

-It is a marine, deep water-dwelling fish which is known from British Columbia, Canada to northern central Baja California, Mexico, in the eastern Pacific Ocean.
-It dwells at a depth range of 73–373 metres, and inhabits soft benthic sediments.
+This marine, deep water-dwelling fish is known from British Columbia, Canada to northern central Baja California, Mexico, in the eastern Pacific Ocean.
+It inhabits soft benthic sediments at depths ranging from 73 to 373 metres.
 Males can reach a maximum total length of 18 centimetres.

 The bluespotted poacher is preyed on by the California sea lion.